datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 we get a count value of 92 and all of the other statistics are based on this count value.

-Now supposing that instead of NaN the interviewer entered a value of 0 to indicated the land which is *not* irrigated has been irrigated for 0 years, technically correct.
+Now supposing that instead of NaN the interviewer entered a value of 0 to indicate the land which is *not* irrigated has been irrigated for 0 years, technically correct.

 To see what happens we can convert all of the NaN values in the 'E19_period_use' column to 0 with the following code;